TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 factors, it can be greatly different for each one, and thus different people can have different levels of willingness to purchase/sell a goods.

+As Callahan (2004) discusses listed, "historically, a great variety of goods has been used as a medium of exchange: cows, salt, cowry shells, large stones, exotic feathers, cocoa beans, tobacco, iron, copper, silver, gold, and more. " (p.83) Every possible item owned by people could possibly become a medium of exchange.
+Menger then looks at the "saleability" of different by examining the following criteria:

-*These wares would be qualified by their costliness, easy transportability, and fitness for preservation (in connection with the circumstance of their corresponding to a steady and widely distributed demand), to ensure to the possessor a power, not only “here” and “now” but as nearly as possible unlimited in space and time generally, over all other market-goods at economic prices.* (pg.
+*These wares would be qualified by their costliness, easy transportability, and fitness for preservation (in connection with the circumstance of their corresponding to a steady and widely distributed demand), to ensure to the possessor a power, not only “here” and “now” but as nearly as possible unlimited in space and time generally, over all other market-goods at economic prices.* (Menger, 1892, p.
 35)

-Menger then looks at the "saleability" of different goods TODO!
-[HERE WE SHOULD HAVE A BRIEF DISCUSSION OF CATTLE, SALT, GEMS, ETC.
-SEE MY DISCUSSION IN ECONOMICS FOR REAL PEOPLE.
-WE CAN QUOTE ME!]

 He concludes that the precious metals, especially silver and gold, often best fulfill all the criteria for serving as money: